Rodrigo Madrigal Nieto

-Rodrigo Madrigal Nieto (14 March 1924 – 11 October 2006) was a Costa Rican politician and journalist.
-He was the President of the Legislative Assembly of Costa Rica from 1978 to 1979.
-Madrigal served as Foreign Minister under the presidency of Costa Rican president Oscar Arias (1986-1990) and played a central role in reaching the Central American peace agreement for which Arias was awarded the Nobel Peace Prize in 1987.
+Rodrigo Madrigal Nieto (14 March 1924 – 11 October 2006) was a Costa Rican lawyer, journalist and politician who served as Minister of Foreign Affairs from 1986 to 1990.
+A member of the National Liberation Party, he previously served as President of the Legislative Assembly from 1978 to 1979 under the Unity Coalition.
+He played a central role in reaching the Central American peace agreement for which President Óscar Arias was awarded the Nobel Peace Prize in 1987.